dyninst/dyninst/.github/README.md

 Build Dyninst, build the test suite, build examples, and build and run external tests.

 Each step except building the test suite uses all supported OSes and their default versions of gcc and clang.
 The test suite only builds with gcc.
-It can't be executed under GitHub CI because they do not allow using ptrace.
+GitHub CI does not allow using ptrace, so it's not possible to execute the test suite.

-**when**: on pull request to the master branch when source code changes.
+**when**: on pull request to the master branch when source code changes, or manually

-### Purge old workflow runs ([workflows/purge-workflows](workflows/purge-workflows.yaml)

-*Removes all workflow runs older than two weeks.*

-GitHub doesn't provide a retention policy for workflow run, so we purge them once per month.
-This is not strictly necessary because open-source projects do not have file system usage limits.
-However, it's nice to have the workflow tab uncluttered.

-**when**: The 1st of every month.

 ### Spack build ([workflows/spack-build](workflows/spack-build.yaml))